cemac/EBM/README.md

 ## Licence

-EBM2 is licenced under the MIT license - see the [LICENSE](LICENSE) file for details.
+EBM is licenced under the MIT license - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements